yanchengom/yanchengom.github.io/content/english/_index.md

 ## About

-Yan Cheng is a Ph.D. candidate in the Industrial Engineering Department, Tsinghua University.
-She received her M.E.M. degree from Duke University, Nicholas School of Environment.
-Before her time at Duke, Yan held a B.A. degree in communication and a B.S. degree in Economics from Tsinghua University.
-In September 2024, Yan will join the College of Business at Shanghai University of Finance and Economics.
+Yan Cheng joined the College of Business at Shanghai University of Finance and Economics (SUFE) in 2024 as an Assistant Professor.
+Prior to joining SUFE, she received her Ph.D. degree in Management Science and Engineering from Tsinghua University.
+Yan holds a M.E.M. degree from Duke University, a B.A. degree in communication and a B.S. degree in Economics from Tsinghua University.

 Yan's current research primarily examines various facets of online platforms, including a broad range of managerial and marketing topics: